 * The idea of the “global partner network” was born on the Visionary and Networking Seminar in 2013.
 Please find the details here.

 GLEN’s core activity is an annual training and experience programme for young Europeans called Multipliers Training Cycle (MTC), consisting of three seminars, a three-month project-based internship in Africa, Asia, Latin America, Caucasus or Southeast Europe as well as awareness raising and global education activities.
 Every year more than 100 young Europeans between 20 and 30 years old participate in this training cycle.

-In order to build up capacities and create connections between individuals and organisations working in global education, GLEN additionally is engaged in projects, campaigns and other activities at national and European level (further information under “Other GLEN activities” in the menu bar).
+In order to build up capacities and create connections between individuals and organisations working in global education, GLEN is additionally engaged in projects, campaigns, and other activities at national and European level (further information under “Other GLEN activities” in the menu bar).

 Long term goals